alexieyizhe/uni-notes/2A/CS 246/Notes/2018-11-20-coupling+cohesion+unique_shared_ptrs.md

 `l2`: `1` — c ———^

 In Racket, this is easy to do.
 In C, maintaining a relationship like this is a nightmare.
-However, in C++, this is possible if we make $a$ and $b$ in the example above `shared_ptr`s.
+However, in C++, this is possible if we make $a$ and $c$ in the example above `shared_ptr`s.

 Use the type of pointer that accurately reflects the pointers ownership role.
 This dramatically reduces the opportunity of a memory leak.